MikeKovarik/anchora/README.md

-# Anchora: HTTP Static Server
+# Anchora: HTTP/2.0 Static Server

 ## What